GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *GMT* provides the opportunity to autoselect the spacing between the major and minor ticks and the grid lines, by not specifying the *stride* value.
 For example, **-Bafg** will select all three spacings automatically for both axes.
-In case of longitude-latitude plots, this will keep the spacing the same on both axes.
+In case of longitude--latitude plots, this will keep the spacing the same on both axes.
 You can also use **-Bafg/afg** to autoselect them separately.